 Employment Outlook for an Industrial Technician

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for industrial engineering technicians are expected to decline by three percent nationwide between 2012 and 2022.
-Growth is expected to be driven by companies' continuing need to streamline processes and increase efficiency.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for industrial engineering technicians are expected to decline nationwide between 2018 and 2028.
 Industrial technicians can work in a variety of fields and environments depending on their chosen specialization, including manufacturing plants, retail stores and refineries.
-In 2013, the BLS listed an average annual salary of $54,170 for industrial engineering technicians.
+In 2018, the BLS listed an average annual salary of $58,860 for industrial engineering technicians.